wagtail/wagtail/docs/reference/pages/model_reference.rst

         - 80 = ``http://``
         - 443 = ``https://``
         - Everything else will use the ``http://`` scheme and the port will be appended to the end of the hostname (eg. ``http://mysite.com:8000/``)

+    .. autoattribute:: root_paths

+    .. automethod:: get_root_path

+    .. autoattribute:: root_path

+        A shortcut that returns the same value as :meth:`~Site.get_root_path()` when no ``language_code`` argument value is supplied.
+For single-language projects, or projects without Wagtail's built-in internationalisation features enabled, this will always give you the correct value.

     .. automethod:: get_site_root_paths